Formatting and presenting your assessments correctly is important because many include marks for presentation.

 - Essays don’t usually need subheadings; reports usually do.

-Most assignments need a title page, which should include:
+Most assessments need a title page, which should include:

-- the title and number of the assignment
+- the title and number of the assessment

 - the course number and name